ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The Eleglide T1 is a new budget-friendly electric bike that will be going on sale shortly.
-In this article, I’m going to be taking a quick look at the specifications – I’m hoping to be sent one of these to review in the near future.
+In this article, I’m going to be taking a quick look at the specifications – I’m hoping to be sent one of these to review shortly.

 Summary

-The new range comprises of two e-bikes featuring the same components, but different frame designs.
-The ‘T’ stands for trekking and both bikes come with mudguards, pannier rack, lights and kickstand.
+The new range comprises two e-bikes featuring the same components, but different frame designs.
+The ‘T’ stands for trekking and both bikes come with mudguards, a pannier rack, lights and a kickstand.

 Trekking bikes are designed to be versatile and should be suitable for riding on tarmac or moderate off-road terrain.
-The both e-bikes in the T1 range have off-road friendly 27.5″ wheels with wider all-terrain tyres.
-Plus, there’s the added bonus of front suspension, which will help smooth out rough surfaces.
+Both e-bikes in the T1 range have off-road friendly 27.5″ wheels with wider all-terrain tyres.
+Plus, there’s the bonus of front suspension, which will help smooth out rough surfaces.

 Electric components

 The T1 features a new and improved 250w, brushless, geared rear hub motor that produces a claimed 50Nm of torque.
-Speed is limited to 25km/h to comply with European e-bike laws.
+Speed is limited to 25km/h to comply with European and UK e-bike laws.

 A 450Wh battery is neatly integrated into the frame and has a claimed range of up to 100km, although I’d say 60-70km is a more realistic figure for everyday riding.

-There’s a very large and clear 3.5″ LCD display mounted centrally on the handlebars – this displays speed, battery range, trip function and assist levels.
-There are 5 levels of pedal assist available, which will allow the rider to fine tune the assist and optimise battery range.
+There’s a very large and clear 3.5″ display mounted centrally on the handlebars – this displays speed, battery range, trip function and assist levels.
+There are 5 levels of pedal assist available, which will allow the rider to fine-tune the assist and optimise battery range.

 Bike components

 Both bikes have Shimano 7-speed gearing and mechanical disc brakes and a front suspension fork.
 The suspension fork is a basic coil-sprung design that can be adjusted and locked out if required.
-Other features include full-length mudguards, pannier rack, lights and kick stand.
+Other features include full-length mudguards, a pannier rack, lights and a kickstand.

 Wheels are 27.5″, a size which is usually found on e-MTBs.
 These should be a little more durable than the 28″ wheels usually found on hybrids.
 The tyres are CST 27.5″ x 2.1″ which will be suitable for riding off-road.